A B cell arises from haemopoietic stem cells (blood forming stem cells) and matures in the bone marrow.

 1) circulate in blood plasma and lymph

-marking them for destruction by complement activation, (see Complement System) or for uptake and destruction by phagocytes.
+2)bind to pathogens expressing the antigen marking them for destruction by complement activation, (see Complement System) or for uptake and destruction by phagocytes.

 3) Neutralize challenges directly, by binding to bacterial toxins